-The Hydrographic Office identification number / name, co-ordinates and depths of the wrecks are presented in Table 7-3.
-No identified wrecks or significant marine artefacts are currently specified within the proposed drilling locations.
-However, there are currently nine listed wrecks and two lost drilling anchors identified within the North Falkland Basin.
+The Hydrographic Office identification number / name, co-ordinates and depths of the wrecks are (ERT, 1997) presented in Table 7-3.
+While wreck number 140503079 is within the PL033 boundary, no identified wrecks or significant marine artefacts are currently specified within the proposed drilling locations.
+There is little to no possibility of encountering shipwrecks at the drilling locations because they are situated in deep water.
+Currently, there are nine listed wrecks and two lost drilling anchors in adjacent areas.
 Three of these wrecks are of unknown identity and have not been awarded special designations (for example, war grave status) or restrictions.